TianyiShi2001/Dress/CONTRIBUTING.md

 删除方法参考 https://forums.adobe.com/thread/890607

-Please pay attention to preventing the accidental leakage of personal information.
-Please check carefully whether the EXIF information is properly handled (such as GPS tags) before you push the photo(s).
-If you want to delete EXIF please refer to https://forums.adobe.com/thread/890607
+Please be careful to avoid private data breach.
+GPS information and other details may be stored in EXIF information, so please check carefully whether the EXIF information is properly handled before you push the photo(s).
+You may want to refer to [this guide](https://forums.adobe.com/thread/890607) to remove EXIF.